-Before you start, please note that we do not fund: activities which are not charitable in law; organisations that do not have adequate safeguarding arrangements; contributions to general appeals or circulars; religious activity which is not for wider public benefit; where the primary benefit is to enable a public body to carry out their statutory obligations; activities where the primary benefit is the advancement of animal welfare; activities which have already taken place; grant making, or equivalent gifts in kind, by other organisations; Privately owned and profit-distributing companies or limited partnerships What sort of group do we need to be to apply?
+Before you start, please note that we do not fund: activities which are not charitable in law; organisations that do not have adequate safeguarding arrangements; contributions to general appeals or circulars; religious activity which is not for wider public benefit; where the primary benefit is to enable a public body to carry out its statutory obligations; activities where the primary benefit is the advancement of animal welfare; activities which have already taken place; grant making, or equivalent gifts in kind, by other organisations; privately owned and profit-distributing companies or limited partnerships.
+What sort of group do we need to be to apply?